devmaker.net

 daisyUI in Wagtail templates

-Here, daisyUI really pays off.
-Instead of building a Tailwind class Lego for each card first, you write class="card bg-base-200" and you're done.
-Example of a topic card template:
+This is where daisyUI really pays off.
+Instead of building a Tailwind-class Lego for every card first, you write class="card bg-base-200" and you're done.
+Example of a topic-card template:

 {# templates/blog/blocks/topic_card.html #}